 In addition, since there’s no delay, there are no requotes.
 The price you see when you hit execute is the price you get.

-Another major benefit to using an STP broker is that these brokers don’t bet against their traders.
+Another feature of an STP broker is that these brokers don’t bet against their traders.
 With a market maker broker, your broker acts as the counterparty to your trade – so it’s incentivized for your trade to lose.
 With an STP brokerage, the broker isn’t the counterparty to your trade.
 So, the broker is incentivized to execute well and collect its commission or spread.

 STP Brokers Fees Comparison

 Before using an STP broker, users should see how much fees they would be paying per trade.
 STP forex brokers typically charge two different types of trading fees: commissions and spreads.
 Commissions are flat, per-trade fees.
 You’ll pay a commission both when you enter a trade and when you exit it.

 |Average EUR/USD Spread||Fixed or Variable Spreads||Account Fees||Inactivity Fee|